nRF Machine Learning¶

 The nRF Machine Learning application configurations available in the nRF Connect SDK do not require providing an API key to download the model.
-The model is download from web, but no authentication is required.
+The model is downloaded from the web, but no authentication is required.

 In most of the provided debug configurations, the application provides logs through the RTT.
-See Connecting via RTT for detailed instructions about accessing the logs.
+See Connecting using RTT for detailed instructions about accessing the logs.

 The Thingy:53 in the